Skip to main content

 This demo covers use cases where data is available at build time.
 This flow is suitable for end of week or end of month (EOM) reports published in HTML tables.

-For processing user-submitted files in the browser, the ViteJS "Bundlers" demo shows client-side bundling of the SheetJS library.
+For processing user-submitted files in the browser, the ViteJS "Bundlers" demo shows client-side bundling of SheetJS libraries.
 The "ReactJS" demo shows example sites using ViteJS with the ReactJS starter.

 Plugins

 ViteJS supports static asset imports2, but the default raw loader interprets data as UTF-8 strings.
-This corrupts binary formats like XLSX and XLS, but a custom loader can override the default behavior.
+This corrupts binary formats including XLSX and XLS.
+A custom loader can bypass the raw loader and directly read files.

 For simple tables of data, "Pure Data Plugin" is strongly recommended.
 The file processing is performed at build time and the generated site only includes the raw data.